The best prepaid mobile plans in Australia (October 2024)

 How we chose the best prepaid mobile plan:

-• We ranked 5G prepaid mobile plans (capped at $55) then used dollar-to-data comparisons to find the best value.
+• We ranked 5G prepaid mobile plans (capped at $55 monthly spend) then used dollar-to-data comparisons to find the best value.
 More widespread networks and our in-depth provider schema are used to settle tie-breaks.

 Like the big-data options above, we’ve capped typical recharge costs to $55 for this category.
-As you might expect, the other eligibility requirement is the plan needs to be on either the Telstra 5G, Optus 5G or Vodafone 5G network.
-Given the extra speed potential of 5G, we look for at least 60GB of data, ideally, with beyond-100Mbps downloads (though this is rare for the prepaid plans we track).
+As you might expect, the other eligibility requirement is the prepaid plan needs to be on either the Telstra 5G, Optus 5G or Vodafone 5G network.
+Given the extra speed potential of 5G, we look for at least 60GB of data, ideally, with beyond-100Mbps downloads (even if 100Mbps is a common cap for 5G prepaid plans).

 Additional details